Inova Blood Donor Services and COVID-19 Precautions

 Question – Which COVID-19 vaccines are acceptable for blood donation?

 Answer - Currently, the only acceptable vaccines for blood donation are those that are FDA approved and have received “Emergency Use Authorization” (EUA) approval.
-Pfizer’s COVID-19 vaccine and Moderna's COVID-19 vaccine are currently the only FDA approved COVID-19 vaccines.
-At this time, if you have received any vaccine other than the Pfizer COVID-19 vaccine or the Moderna COVID-19 vaccine, this will be considered an investigational vaccine and will require a 12 month deferral for blood donation.
+The Pfizer, Moderna, and Johnson & Johnson COVID-19 vaccines are currently the only FDA approved COVID-19 vaccines.
+At this time, if you have received any vaccine other than the Pfizer, Moderna, or Johnson & Johnson COVID-19 vaccine, this will be considered an investigational vaccine and will require a 12 month deferral for blood donation.

-Question - If I have received the Pfizer COVID-19 vaccine or the Moderna COVID-19 vaccine may I donate blood?
+Question - If I have received the Pfizer, Moderna, or Johnson & Johnson COVID-19 vaccine may I donate blood?

-Answer - If you have received the Pfizer vaccine or the Moderna COVID-19 vaccine, you may donate blood immediately, provided that you are symptom free.
+Answer - If you have received the Pfizer, Moderna, or Johnson & Johnson COVID-19 vaccine, you may donate blood immediately, provided that you are symptom free.